kwertyops/byte-of-python/src/files_and_exceptions.md

 Catching errors during standard running of a progam is good programming practice, since unhandled exceptions cause the program to crash.

-You should be using `try-except` blocks to handle errors that legitimately occur during the running of programs, in particular to respond to invalid input entered by the user.
+From now on, you should be using `try-except` blocks to handle errors that legitimately occur during the running of programs, in particular to respond to invalid input entered by the user.
 However, do *not* use `try-except` blocks to mask errors in your own code.
 For example, if your program has a bug in which you traverse a list past its end and crash with an `IndexError`, never stop your program from crashing by wrapping the incorrect lines of code within a `try-except` block.
 Instead always fix the underlying bug.